aomidsalar/PM566_Midterm/index.md

 input <- data.table::fread("Quarterly_Census_of_Employment_and_Wages__QCEW_.csv")
 ```

 #Introduction

 An issue that I have seen being constantly spoken about is the economy and the rise of inflation.
 Being a student in the science field, I have very little background on economics; frankly, the last time I took a course in economics was in high school.
-I was interested in examining wage disparities, more specifically throughout California and within the education sector, as this is the area I'm currently working in.
+I was interested in examining wage disparities, more specifically throughout California, within the education sector and within colleges and universities, as this is the area I'm currently working in.

 #### The question that I will be exploring is:
-#### How have wages throughout California, especially within the education sector, changed from 2004 until 2021?
+#### How have wages throughout California, especially within Colleges and Universities, changed from 2004 until 2020?

-# Methods
-The dataset I used is California's Quarterly Census of Employment and Wages from data.gov (web address: https://catalog.data.gov/dataset/quarterly-census-of-employment-and-wages-qcew).
-It contains average weekly wages for various industries from 2004 to 2021, also categorized by county and ownership (state government, local government, private).
+The dataset I used is California's Quarterly Census of Employment and Wages from data.gov (https://catalog.data.gov/dataset/quarterly-census-of-employment-and-wages-qcew).
+It contains 4351631 rows and 15 columns, categorized by the following variables:

+* Area type (county, state-wide, US; character data)
+* Area name (name of county; character data)
+* Year (2004 - 2021; integer data)
+* Quarter (1st - 4th Quarter; character data)
+* Ownership (state government, federal government, private; character data)
+* NAICS (North American Industry Classification System) level (integer data)
+* NAICS code (character data)
+* Industry name (character data)
+* Number of Establishments (integer data)
+* Average monthly employment (integer data)
+* 1st, 2nd and 3rd month employment (if there is a quarter designation; integer data)
+* Total wages for all workers (numerical data)
+* Average weekly wages (numerical data)

+The specifications I was interested in looking in for this project were the average weekly wages throughout various counties in California, within the Education as a whole, and within the *Colleges and Universities* industry.

+## Methods

+The dataset was acquired from the data.gov database and can be downloaded using the following link: https://data.edd.ca.gov/api/views/fisq-v939/rows.csv?accessType=DOWNLOAD
+It was downloaded as a csv (comma-separated values) file, and imported to Rstudio using the *data.table* package.

-This dataset is quite large (531.5 MB), so I cleaned the data with a number of steps:
+This dataset is quite large (531.5 MB), so I cleaned the data using the following steps:
 1. I filtered the dataset to only include average annual wages.
-This dataset has a column named *quarter*, which subdivides the data per each quarter (1st through 4th) as well as the annual values.
+I did by looking at the column named *quarter*, which subdivides the data per each quarter (1st through 4th) as well as the annual values.
 In order to control for fluctuations throughout the year, I used the annual values for the subsequent steps.
-I also omitted any nationwide observations to focus on California-specific values only.
+As a result, I removed the *1st, 2nd and 3rd Month Employment* columns as those have NA values when looking at annual data.
+I also omitted any nationwide observations to focus on California-specific observations only.
-2. There were triplicate repeats of each entry based on variations in the NAICS (North American Industry Classification System) code entry.
-These were removed so that there were fewer observations.
+2. There were triplicate repeats of each entry based on variations in the NAICS code entry, where the data in all the other columns was identical.
+Since I was not looking at NAICS code for my analysis, these were removed so that there were fewer observations.
 3. A smaller dataset (*education*) was made by subsetting the dataset by NAICS code values that begin with 61, which is the code for Education Services (https://www.naics.com/search/).

 The graphs in this report were made using the ggplot2 package.